SchulzLab/EpigenomeAnalysisTutorial-2020/docs/index.rst

 Welcome to the Epigenomics tutorial documentation!
 ==================================================

-If you are taking part in our `tutorial  <https://eccb2020.info/ntbt04-keeping-up-with-epigenomic-analysis-theory-and-practice/>`_, then you find the information here that you need.
+If you are taking part in our tutorial, then you find the information here that you need.
 The documentation is split up into 4 parts.
 Make sure to read and follow the `**What you need part** <https://epigenomeanalysistutorial-2020.readthedocs.io/en/latest/Installation.html>`_ with all necessary **Installations** before you join us virtually.
 Below you can see an illustration of the workflow we planned for you.

 .. image:: ECCBTut_FlowChart.png